AnaCenteno-DA/AnaCenteno-DA/README.md

 ## 🚀 About Me

-QA Analyst with 4+ years of experience in software testing, transitioning into Data Analysis and Business Intelligence.
+QA Analyst with 4+ years of experience in software testing, leveraging Data Analysis and Business Intelligence skills to enhance test validation, data quality, and reporting.

 I specialize in ensuring **software quality, data accuracy, and actionable insights** by combining QA methodologies with analytical thinking.